hiddentao/rules/devdocs/project.md

      Ensure code quality and functionality.
    - **Implementation:**
      - Use Bun's test framework for end-to-end testing with 20-second timeouts.
+     - Use execa package for cross-platform binary execution in tests.
+     - Validate both exit codes and stderr output for proper error checking.
    - **Responsibilities:**
      - Unit tests limited to format conversion utilities and logging configuration.
      - End-to-end tests for complete workflows.
      - Verify rule downloads from the hiddentao/rules repository.
      - Test rule format conversion through end-to-end tests.
+     - Execute the actual bin/rules binary to validate real-world usage.

 ## Build & Publishing Process